Learn how to smoke cheese at home with this simple guide. Discover tips, best cheeses, and cold-smoking techniques for rich flavor.

 - Cheese – Cheddar, mozzarella, gouda, Monterey jack, gruyere, brie, and Swiss.

-- Grilling pan or tray – This is unnecessary but extremely helpful with placing and removing the cheese from the grill.
+- Grilling pan or tray – This is unnecessary but extremely helpful when placing and removing the cheese from the grill.
 Make sure to use a grilling pan or tray with holes to allow the smoke to circulate around the cheese.
 A cast-iron frying pan will not work well.

 - Wood Pellets – mild fruit and nut woods